10sandeep/namaste-react-series/README.md

 when we do createreact app this create react app uses web- pack bundler behind the scene.

-to install dependecies we have to command npm install -parcel
+to install dependecies we have to command npm install -D parcel

 npm-is the command/package manager install-installing